LT United: History

 Despite that, their stage act (including Arnoldas Lukošius' manic dancing and Saulius Urbonavičius singing into a megaphone) helped the song to score 163 points, which proved to be enough to finish 5th in the semi-final.
 When their qualification was announced, loud boos were heard from the crowd.

-Their final performance did not differ much from that in the semi-final, and despite (less prominent) booing from the crowd present in Athens, LT United managed to finish 6th with 162 points (with big points from the English-speaking countries of Ireland and the United Kingdom, along with their Baltic neighbours of Latvia and Estonia as well as from Iceland).
+Their final performance did not differ much from that in the semi-final, and despite (less prominent) booing from the crowd present in Athens, LT United managed to finish 6th with 162 points (with big points from the English-speaking countries of Ireland and the United Kingdom, along with their Baltic neighbours of Latvia and Estonia, as well as from Iceland).
 This is Lithuania's best contest finish to date (beating their aforementioned 2001 entrants Skamp by seven places).
 During the final, BBC commentator Terry Wogan likened Lukošius to the British comedian Harry Hill.
 Contest winners Lordi jokingly quoted the song's title in the post-final press conference.

-After the contest, LT United released "We Are The Winners" as a single (on the M.P.3 label), with a World Cup 2006 version of the song also included on the release despite Lithuania having never qualified for the World Cup.
-In two weeks the single sold around 3,000 copies in Lithuania and thus went gold.
-Eventually the single became platinum after selling 5,000 copies in Lithuania.
-It reached No. 14 on the Finland singles chart, where it was released by Magnum Music.
+After the contest, LT United released "We Are the Winners" as a single (on the M.P.3 label), with a World Cup 2006 version of the song also included on the release despite Lithuania having never qualified for the World Cup.
+In two weeks, the single sold around 3,000 copies in Lithuania and thus went gold.
+Eventually, the single became platinum after selling 5,000 copies in Lithuania.
+It reached No. 14 on the Finnish singles chart, where it was released by Magnum Music.

 Robbie Williams performed the song at a concert in the Belgian capital Brussels, after he made jokes about the contest and their song in particular.

-On 11 March 2022, the group reunited on an annual awards ceremony Lietuvos Garbė, where they performed a remix of "We Are The Winners", titled "You Are The Winners, Ukraina", in support of Ukraine during the 2022 Russian invasion of Ukraine.
+On 11 March 2022, the group reunited on an annual awards ceremony Lietuvos Garbė, where they performed a remix of "We Are the Winners", titled "You Are the Winners, Ukraina", in support of Ukraine during the 2022 Russian invasion of Ukraine.